 Chalet and gazebo bird feeders are types of hopper bird feeders.

-at the bottom to allow seed to be dispensed on the floor of the feeder for the birds to pick up.
+The gazebo bird feeder being round, has one circular side.
+The chalet bird feeder on the other hand has four sides.
+The sides in both styles have a gap at the bottom to allow seed to be dispensed on the floor of the feeder for the birds to pick up.

 Gazebo style feeders in particular, are often very decorative.
 This adds aesthetic value to a backyard for the human viewer.